-What To Write About When Your Brain Suddenly Dries Up
+What To Write About When You’re Stuck (And Your Brain Dries Up)

 What To Write About

-It hits every writer.
-What should I write about?
+It hits every writer sooner or later: what should I write about when I’m stuck?

 I love to write.
 Perhaps I should say that I love writing.
 But the difference between the infinitive and the gerund is a different story altogether.

-What matters most is that I write every day of the year.
+What matters most is that I write every single day.
 I’m getting on a bit, but I can usually churn out 1,000 words a day, at least.

-I adore all the new technology available to make writing a pleasure and so easy.
+I also adore the new technology that makes writing a pleasure and so much easier.

-Yes, I occasionally still use a pen and paper, as I did in high school.
-But it’s becoming a rare event.
+Yes, I still occasionally use pen and paper, like I did in high school, though those moments are rare these days.

-The only difference now is that I mostly use my phone to take notes or make journal entries.
+These days, I mostly use my phone to capture notes or jot down journal entries.

 Just this morning, I waited second in line behind a couple at a medical center reception.
 Four or five people were waiting patiently and silently behind me.